Epitech-Lyon/epitech-lyon.github.io/_posts/2022-03-01-keyholder.md

 ![Keyholder on Saturday afternoon]({{ site.baseurl }}/assets/images/keyholder/z8ev36d.jpg)
 <small> Fig 1. </small>

 The character always emits blue light that travels very far and creates big shadows on the pillar, so that the player can know its position without even looking at it.
 The key and the door are the only yellow elements, clearly stating both of the objectives.
-The key emits a strong yellow light that loses its power and stability as the key loses health. (see Fig. 1)
+The key emits a strong yellow light that loses its power and stability as the key loses health (see Fig. 1).

 The door starts almost completely transparent, and slowly fades in, emitting more and more light until it becomes really bright and a white beam of light comes out of it, announcing the end of the level.
 We also completed some of the base mechanics: the player can move and shoot, carrying the key.
 The enemies can die *and* steal the key from the player.